-Russia has a large Serbian minority and many ties with Serbia and the other nations in the Balkan mountains.
-Russia was displeased with Austria-Hungary’s seizure of Sarajevo and did not want Austria-Hungary expanding into the Balkans.
+Russia has a significant Serbian minority and many ties with Serbia and the other nations in the Balkan mountains.
+Russia was displeased with Austria-Hungary’s seizure of Sarajevo and did not want Austria-Hungary to expand into the Balkans.
 So Russia agreed to join Serbia if Austria-Hungary attacked.

 Austria-Hungary had a military alliance with Germany.
 An alliance is an agreement to act together.
 When Austria-Hungary declared war in July 1914, Germany joined the fight against Serbia.

 The people of France hoped to relive the glory days of Napoleon, a period when France briefly controlled most of Europe.
-The French were eager to reclaim land ceded to Germany in a small conflict 44 years earlier.
-France had an alliance with Russia, so the French prepared to join the conflict.
+The French were eager to reclaim land ceded to Germany in a minor conflict 44 years earlier.
+France allied with Russia, so the French prepared to join the conflict.

-A month later, Austria-Hungary declared war on Serbia in July 1914; a month after Franz Ferdinand’s murdered.
+Austria-Hungary declared war on Serbia in July 1914, a month after Franz Ferdinand’s murder.
 Russia, Germany, and France joined the conflict within a week.
 Belgium hoped to remain out of the war, but when German soldiers marched across their border to reach France, the Belgians called on an alliance with Great Britain to help resist the Germans.
 Like a snowball rolling downhill, European alliances entangled most of the continent into what became known as “the Great War.”